 But it is difficult to quantify the investment required without a financial amount attributed to the risk.
 This is partly because it can be difficult to put an actual value on the cost of a software bug found after a release has gone Live.
-It is very dependent on impact, customers, organisations size, resources, ability to turn around fixes, and examples of how damaging it can be.
+It is very dependent on impact, customers, organisation size, available resources, ability to turn around fixes, and illustrative examples of how damaging it can be.

 Over the years there have been numerous estimates on how much defects cost.
 Global estimates of software failures in Live are significant:

-– hundreds of companies affected
+Hundreds of companies affected

-– billions of customers impacted
+Billions of customers impacted

-– hundreds of hours of lost time
+Hundreds of hours of lost time

-– business reputation impacted – including share price
+Business reputation impacted – including share price

 In addition to this, the direct and indirect costs of defects are growing all the time as businesses and organisations become more and more dependent on software to function.
 Essentially, technology has become the backbone on which strong, customer-centric, businesses are built.

-Our business partner, IBM, has done a significant amount of research into this, in which they found the cost to fix an issue found after a production release was significant, when compared to any other stage of the software delivery pipeline.
+Our business partner, IBM, has undertaken a considerable amount of research into this.
+They’ve illustrated that the cost to fix an issue found after a production release was significant, when compared to any other stage of the software delivery pipeline.

 higher when finding the issue in the when testing during the development phase

-- 15 times greater in the QA phase of software release
+greater in the QA phase of software release

-- 100 times more expensive when finding the issue in Live
+more expensive when finding the issue in Live

 The IBM research also estimates the financial impact on finding issues later in the development process, an equivalent example would be:

-- $100 to fix the issue in the requirements phase
+£100 to fix the issue in the requirements phase

-- $700 to fix the issue development testing phase
+£700 to fix the issue development testing phase

-- $1,500 to fix the issue in the QA phase
+£1,500 to fix the issue in the QA phase

-- $10,000 to fix the issue once in Production
+£10,000 to fix the issue once in Production

 How can this be achieved?
 How can we mitigate more of the risk of more costly defects being found?
-The Answer?…

-For continuous delivery to be successfully, testing activity must be an embedded practice throughout the delivery pipeline rather than an additional time-boxed task.
+For continuous delivery to be successful, testing activity must be an embedded practice throughout the delivery pipeline rather than an additional time-boxed task.
 Continuous testing must use strategic combinations of manual, automation, functional and non-functional testing using the appropriate tools.

-Testing must be something done throughout the delivery pipeline with the objective to complete all coding and testing activities by the end of the delivery pipeline so the software can be shipped.
+Testing must be something done throughout the delivery pipeline with the objective to complete all coding and testing activities by the end of the pipeline so the software can be shipped.

 This is a great way to fix issues when they have the least detrimental impact on the project.